muratk3n/thirdwave/en/tweets/2019/week33.md

-Issues, ppl (mostly) don't know shit about, but choosing ppl they are not bad at, and also, what truly matters is leaders' fear of losing an elenction which pushes them in a benev direction.
+Issues, ppl (mostly) don't know shit about, but choosing ppl they are not bad at, and also, what truly matters is leaders' fear of losing an election which pushes them in a benev direction.

 BdM found democracies not only are richer, but also fight better;
 because for fear of losing an election, democracies must mobilize